 South African, born 1957

-Ms Luhabe was appointed to the Board in 2020 as a Non-executive Director and is a member of the Nominations Committee.
+Ms Luhabe was appointed to the Board in 2020 as a Non-executive Director.
+She is a member of the Governance and Sustainability Committee, and the Nominations Committee.

 She obtained a Bachelor of Commerce from the University of Lesotho in 1981 and attended the Management Advancement Program at the University of the Witwatersrand.
 She also holds honorary doctorates in Commerce, including from her Alma Mater, the University of Fort Hare.

 Ms Luhabe has extensive experience in luxury goods and is a social entrepreneur and economic activist with multiple honours for her pioneering contribution to the economic empowerment of women in South Africa.
 She is the founding Chair of Women in Infrastructure Development and Energy.
 She founded ‘Bridging the Gap’ and Women Private Equity Fund.
 She is also a founding member of Women Investment Portfolio Holdings.
 She created the Wendy Luhabe Foundation and established a scholarship at the University of Johannesburg.

 Ms Luhabe is a previous Chair of Vodacom from 2000 to 2005, the Industrial Development Corporation (IDC) from 2001 to 2009, the International Marketing Council (IMC) from 2002 to 2009, Alliance Capital from 1997 to 2003, and Vendôme South Africa from 2001 to 2011.
 She has been a Non-executive Director of Tiger Brands from 1994 to 2001, Telkom from 1994 to 2003, the Johannesburg Stock Exchange from 2003 to 2011 and World Rugby from 2016 to 2018 among others.